sitemap

 3. Strategy

 The vision of JSR Group's Medium-Term Management Plan is to generate value for all stakeholders and to create a resilient organization that adapts to all environmental changes with the aim of achieving sustainable growth.
-The entire JSR Group is working on climate change as one of the themes to be addressed.
+The entire JSR Group is working on climate change as it is considered to be one of the most important themes to be addressed.
+In addition, utilizing the TCFD framework, we view climate change from the two aspects of “opportunity” and “risk,” and are advancing efforts to address corporate social responsibilities and to build further competitive advantages.

 Climate-Related Risk Significance Assessment